Women's March San Diego Board

 Amy Epstein-Swazey

-One of the founding members Women’s March San Diego, Amy Epstein-Swazey brings deep experience in developing organizations from scratch and implementing effective and efficient tools and processes integral to building a non-profit organization.
-Amy has served as an Executive Board Member, actively working towards building and developing the organization.
-A Jane of all trades, Amy has taken on various roles including Webmaster, March Logistics, Accessibility, and Security (LAS) Chair, and the 2019 March Director.
+Amy Epstein-Swazey, one of the founding members of Women’s March San Diego, brings deep expertise in building organizations from the ground up.
+She has played a key role in shaping WMSD by developing effective tools, systems, and processes essential to nonprofit success.
+As an Executive Board Member, Amy has worn many hats, including Webmaster, March Logistics, Accessibility, and Security (LAS) Chair, and 2019 March Director.

 Genoveva Aguilar